University of Queensland Australian Football Club: Formation of Thirds and Fourths sides

-In 2006 a large increase in player numbers resulted in the formation of a third adult side for the first time since the 1970s.
-The Thirds team, which also included players from the Griffith University Gladiators, played in the reserves competition of Division 2 of the AFLQ State Association competition.
-2006 also saw a significant improvement in performance with the Senior side finishing third overall, and the Reserves side winning the premiership.
+In 2006 a large increase in player numbers resulted in the formation of a men's Thirds side.
+The Thirds team, which also included players from the Griffith University Gladiators, played in the reserves competition of Division 2 of the newly formed SEQAFL competition.
+2009 represented another year of growth for the club, with unprecedented player numbers allowing the creation of a men's Fourths side for the first time, which persisted for six seasons.